eviee3008/json_request_examples/README.md

 # JSON_request_examples

 Welcome to the json_request_examples project!
 The objective of this project will be to highlight my ability in working with JSON data through the execution of API requests.
 In this project, I will use Python to execute JSON requests from publicly accessible sources.
-My aim to showcase my proficiency in handling real-time data, as I recognise it is a crucial skillset in the field of data analytics.
+My aim to showcase my proficiency in handling real-time data for data analysis tasks.

 ## Project Status